 When we had decided where it was going, We spent some time trimming overhanging branches back and weeding the bed to give my planter the perfect spot to sit in.
 Once I had put it together, I placed the bed into my perfect spot.

-No dig garden
+No dig garden principle

-The no dig garden principle essentially encourages you to create an environment where all the plant’s nutrients are layered inside.
+The no-dig garden principle essentially encourages you to create an environment where all the plant’s nutrients are layered inside.
 Just as with making compost, you want to make sure that you have both carbon and nitrogen in the layers.
 These will then break down as the microorganisms go to work turning your garden bed into plant nutrients your food garden will love.

 Over time, worms will come into your bed to further improve this process.
 I made sure that as I dug my compost out of my compost bin a few worms came out with it but even if you buy your compost, be assured that the worms will find your raised garden planter and make it their home.